plausible/website/_drafts/google-analytics-and-privacy.md

 location at all times, inferring demographic information about you, etc.

 This is why Google Analytics exists.
 It's also why Chrome, Gmail, Google Maps, and pretty much every other free product by Google exists.
-The goal is to embed Google's free services in the infrastructure of the web.
+The goal is to embed their free services in the basic infrastructure of the web.
 This infrastructure can be used to collect as much personal data as possible to drive advertising profits.